Karneades/CyberTriad/README.md

 scanning knowing that the systems will be robust against scanning activities | |
 | know-how sharing through dedicated learning sessions | know-how sharing
 through self-learning and individual training programs | |

-When looking at the table, there are multiple topics which have low downside but bring a lot of upside, especially bug bounty programs, red teaming, threat hunting and research time for analysts and engineers.
-In this area the most upside is given due to the nature of the activity: most open to findings and new insights but in a controlled environment.